foxriver76/ioBroker.docs/docs/de/adapterref/iobroker.modbus/README.md

 TR: Unit of the Parameter

 TR: ### Type
 TR: Datatype to read from Bus.
-For details about the possible datatypes see section Data types
+For details about the possible data types see section Data types

 TR: ### Length
 TR: Length of parameter.
-For the most parameters this is determined based on the data type, but for Strings this defines the lenght in Bytes / characters
+For the most parameters this is determined based on the data type, but for Strings this defines the length in Bytes / characters

 TR: ### Factor
 TR: This factor is used to multiply the read value from Bus for static scaling.
 So the calculation looks like following val = x * Factor + Offset